the-heap/Emojions/README.md

 Before we get into the project itself, let's get to know our collaborative environment:
 - Most of the activity regarding the project's status happens _right here_ on github, especially on the [issues](https://github.com/the-heap/Emojions/issues) page.
 Here you can see a [roadmap](https://github.com/the-heap/Emojions/issues/1) for our project, pick out issues, and keep an eye on conversations.
 - The Heap will also be making videos to document the process (live coding, demonstrations, "office hours" and so on).
 Subscribe to the [Youtube Channel](https://www.youtube.com/channel/UCIaeBxFZOzLA20sSAUENXRg).
+- The Heap has a [Twitter account to tweet](https://twitter.com/theheap_) both about projects and programming (and life, the universe...).
+Follow us to stay in the loop

 Our goal is to create an _embeddable emoji bar_ that users on any website can interact with.
 This was blatantly inspired by Github issues, and Slack.
 This is an example image from a Github issue page: